Hell's Heroes (novel): Plot

 In the following fight Kirilli is decapitated, and Shark is melted along with most of the other werewolves and soldiers, by the far stronger demon masters.
 In a last attempt Kernel and Grubbs grab Bec, after being unable to beat her up, they do this to try to blow her up in the tunnel to close it, but when they get to her and direct all their energy into her, she just feeds it back to them increasing it, letting the weapon rise in power.
 Bec begins to control the weapon, and in a last attempt to stop her, Grubbs cuts the flow of energy to her, but then she winks at him.
-This catches him by surprise, and he quickly makes the decision that she wasn’t trying to fool him, so instead of cutting the power to Bec, he increases it, directing all the power around them into the girl.
-The Kah-Gash becomes fully active, and starts a similar process as it did in the sixth book, but at a much more advanced stage.
-They begin to rip everything in our universe and the Demonata’s to shreds, Bec then tells them to go to the Crux (the place where both universes expanded from), and reveals that she is following a plan devised by Beranabus.
-When they arrive at the Crux, they split into sixty-four pieces, and slot all of the body of the Kah-Gash back together.
-The original universe is back in place, with the Demonata in the white zones and the Old Creatures in the black zones.
+This catches him by surprise, and he quickly makes the decision that she wasn't trying to fool him, so instead of cutting the power to Bec, he increases it, directing all the power around them into her.
+The Kah-Gash becomes fully active, and starts a similar process as it did in the sixth book, but at a much grander scale.
+Both the Demonata a human universes begin to tear apart into the Kah-Gash, while Bec intently watches everything Bec then tells them to go to the Crux (the point the big bang occurred, where the two universes expanded apart), and reveals that she is following a plan devised by Beranabus.
+When they arrive at the Crux, they shatter into sixty-four pieces and merge the original universe back together, with the Kah-Gash once again forming the boundary.
+Time and entropy no longer exist, causing the Demonata to celebrate in their white universes, the remaining Old Creatures in their black universes.
+Death returns to a mindless force.
+However, the Kah-Gash is now controlled by the triumvirate of Bec, Kernel and Grubbs.

-Bec has restored the old universe, but now the Kah-Gash has the three teenagers as a mind.
-They restore bodies for themselves, and then discuss what will happen now.
-Bec explains that because she is the Kah-Gash’s memory she memorized everything as they destroyed it, the history of every atom (it is also likely that merging with Death was the only way to stop it and learn the history of all those that died, for Death knows them all).
-Thanks to this the three of them can rebuild the human universe exactly as it was.
-Grubbs believes that now that they have restored the old universe, everything will happen as it did before, the Kah-Gash will split, and everything will repeat itself if they recreate everything, but Kernel realizes what the next part of the plan was.
+The trio form bodies for themselves, and discuss what will happen now.
+Bec explains that because she is the Kah-Gash's memory, she memorized everything as they destroyed it, the history of every atom in every universe.
+Thanks to this the three of them can rebuild the human universe exactly as it was, with a simulation of time to complete it.
+Grubbs points that now that they have restored the old universe, the Demonata will inevitably destroy it again, the Kah-Gash will split, and everything will repeat itself.
+Kernel realizes what the next part of the plan was.
 As they now hold the universe together, they hold everything inside together, including the demons.
-This means that they can easily undo those bonds and destroy the demons.
-But Bec persuades them out of destroying every demon, and Kernel shows them a clip of the past where Beranabus tells Grubbs that most of the demons are not worth bothering about.
+The Kah-Gash can now protect itself from violation by destroying Demonkind.
+Bec persuades them out of destroying every demon, and Kernel shows them a clip of the past where Beranabus tells Grubbs that most of the demons are not worth bothering about.
 This sways Grubbs into the others’ way of thinking.
-So they decide to destroy all the demon masters and all those who have the potential to cross.
-But they don’t torture them or revel in their demise, though Grubbs does enjoy the killing.
+In a sudden sweep, the trio instantly and painlessly unmake every Demon Master, and any with enough power to cross the boundaries between universes, though Grubbs does enjoy the killing.
 They however do leave one to be the last.